vmware/pyvmomi/docs/vim/host/DatastoreSystem.rst

   Args:
-    datastore (`vim.Datastore`_, optional):
+    datastore (`vim.Datastore <vim/Datastore.rst>`_, optional):
        The selected datastore.
-If this argument is unset, then the `localSwapDatastore`_ property becomes unset.
+If this argument is unset, then the `localSwapDatastore <vim/host/ConfigInfo.rst#localSwapDatastore>`_ property becomes unset.
 Otherwise, the host must have read/write access to the indicated datastore.